Are they the same?

 It’s clear that sustainability and being green has a large place in our lives -- which means respecting Mother Earth for the sake of the world today and for generations to come.
 This is why doing our part for sustainability and going green is a group effort.

-But healthier living is an individual choice.
-You get to curate your own healthy, wellness-driven living environment within your home.
+This is where healthier living becomes an individual choice.
+Here, you have the opportunity to curate your own wellness-driven living environment within your home.
 You get to stock your fridge with your favorite organic foods.
-You have the opportunity to choose natural beautiful furnishings, rugs and décor free from nasty lacquers and glues.
-You have the power to inspire a clean relaxing space.
+You have the opportunity to choose natural beautiful furnishings, rugs and décor that are free from VOC lacquers and glues.
+Here, you have the power to create your own clean and relaxing space.